Find a Qualified Attorney Near You

 Derivation of U.S. Citizenship and Naturalization of Parents

 Like the laws that apply to children acquiring citizenship by being born to American residents, the laws relating to derivation have changed much in the past.
-So it's also essential to determine which laws apply to your case.
-For further clarification about this matter, seek the advice of an immigration attorney.
-They can assist you in understanding the law and look for rules that benefit your case.
+It’s also essential to determine which laws apply to your case.
+An immigration attorney can clarify current laws and explain any rules that benefit your case.

 Should You Carry Proof of Your Citizenship?

-If you believe you're a U.S. citizen, you should acquire proof of your citizenship to ensure you receive all the benefits of citizenship.
+If you believe you’re a U.S. citizen, you should acquire proof of your citizenship to ensure you receive all the benefits of citizenship.
 Some of your day-to-day activities might require proof of identification of your U.S. citizenship.
-For instance, you might need it for applying for a job, getting a state driver's license, or other activities that would need identification.
+For instance, you might need it to apply for a job, get a state driver’s license, or for other activities that require identification.

-Staying informed about the current updates and laws is essential, particularly for immigrants who want to acquire U.S. citizenship.
-For help understanding the Immigration law and Immigration and Nationality Act (INA), you can contact an immigration attorney near you.
+Staying informed about current updates and laws is essential, particularly for immigrants seeking U.S. citizenship.
+For help understanding the Immigration law and Immigration and Nationality Act (INA), contact an immigration attorney near you.

 Can I Solve This on My Own or Do I Need an Attorney?